Category: Accessibility

 How to write user friendly content for online platforms

-It is important to target your audience when writing within an online environment.
+It is important to know your target audience when writing within an online environment.
 By knowing whom you are writing for, you can write at a level that will be meaningful for them.
-Students will visit your content with a task in mind, you need to write and structure your writing…
+Students will visit your content with a task in mind, you need to write and structure your…

 Written by